 It includes information about the Victorian Radiation Act 2005 and licencing requirements to use radiation sources (a 'use licence') or for conducting a radiation practice (a 'management licence').
 Information is also provided on how to apply for a licence.

+The Commercial Tanning Practices Assistance Package will finish on 31 December 2014.
 The package includes the offer to collect and dispose of commercial tanning units, a disposal assistance grant of $2000 per commercial tanning unit if the unit was collected before 30 June 2014 or $1000 if the unit is collected between 1 July and 31 December 2014 and a small business mentoring service.